oracle-livelabs/database/23cfree/install/install.md

     ```
     ![Image alt text](images/.png " ")

-10. To see if your database is up and running you can use the following command
+10. The show pdbs commands will list the pluggable databases running in your container.
+Once you switch to a pluggable database that same command will list just the current pluggable.
     ```
     <copy>
     show pdbs